Nikolai Kinski

 Nanhoï Nikolai Kinski (born July 30, 1976) is a French-American film actor, who has also done work in television and on stage.
 He was born in Paris, and grew up in California.
 Currently residing in Berlin, he has acted primarily in American and German films, and speaks English, German, and French.
-He is a citizen of both the U.S. and France.
+He is a citizen of both France and the U.S.

-He is the only son of the German actor Klaus Kinski and his third wife, Minhoi Geneviève Loanic.
+He is the only son of German actor Klaus Kinski and his third wife, Minhoi Geneviève Loanic.
 He is the half-brother of actresses Pola Kinski and Nastassja Kinski, and through Nastassja, the uncle of model Kenya Kinski-Jones.

 Early life and education

 Kinski was born in 1976 in Paris, to German actor Klaus Kinski, and his third wife, Minhoi Geneviève Loanic, a model of 19 when they met, who was born in Vietnam and came with her family to France at the age of seven.
-His father had two older daughters, Pola Kinski and Nastassja Kinski, born in Germany to his first and second wives, respectively.
+His father had two older daughters, Pola Kinski in 1952 and Nastassja Kinski in 1961, born in Germany to his first and second wives, respectively.
 He took his family to California, where Nikolai lived mostly with his mother after his parents divorced in 1979.
 He was never close to his half-sisters, who lived most of the time in Germany.